A Grammar of Model Analysis: Grama

 df_filtered

->> gr.tf_mutate(thick=gr.as_factor(DF.thick))
+>> gr.tf_mutate(thick=gr.as_str(DF.thick))

->> pt.ggplot(pt.aes("E", "mu", shape="thick"))
+>> gr.ggplot(gr.aes("E", "mu", color="thick"))

-+ pt.geom_point(size=2)
++ gr.geom_point(size=2)

-+ pt.theme_minimal()
++ gr.theme_uqbook()

 )

-If we were in the business of manufacturing plates, this would be an excellent time to go have a chat with the materials and process (M&P) engineers about their experiments.
+Talk to experts!
+If we were in the business of manufacturing plates, this would be an excellent time to go have a chat with the materials and process engineers about their experiments.
 We would ask about the two different characterization procedures, and ask for their opinion on how to use the data to inform our structural reliability analysis.
 We assumed the thickest specimens were less trustworthy, but their expert opinion might be different.

 md_aluminum = (